Time-cost-error trade-off relation in thermodynamics: The third law and beyond: Results

 Next, we address the problem of cooling to the ground state and show that the relation \eqref{eq:main.res} can be reformulated as a lower bound on the attainable temperature in terms of time and cost.
 Note that while temperature is well defined for systems in thermal equilibrium, challenges present when moving onto nonequilibrium systems due to the breakdown of the equivalence of statistical ensembles.
 In the literature, several notions of effective temperature have been proposed \cite{Vazquez.2003.RPP,Bartosik.2023.PRL}.
 We herein consider the most common approach, which assigns an effective temperature to a nonequilibrium state using temperature of a Gibbs thermal state with the same energy.
 That is, the effective temperature $T$ associated with the nonequilibrium distribution $\ket{p_\tau}$ is determined such that the following equality is fulfilled:

 Here, $\ket{E}=[E_1,\dots,E_d]^\top$ denotes the vector of energy levels and $\ket{\pi(T,E)}$ is the equilibrium distribution with temperature $T$ and energy levels $\ket{E}$.
+Without loss of generality, we can assume that $0\le E_1=\dots=E_\kappa<E_{\kappa+1}\le\dots\le E_d$.
+Here, $\kappa$ is the degree of degeneracy in the ground state.
 By utilizing Eq.~\eqref{eq:main.res}, we can derive that the achievable temperature is lower bounded by the resources of time and cost as (see Appendix \ref{app:proof.temp.lb} for the proof)

-where $\kappa$ is the degree of degeneracy in the ground state, and $\Delta_g$ and $\Delta_b$ denote the energy gap and energy bandwidth, respectively.
+where $\Delta_g\coloneqq E_{\kappa+1}-E_1$ and $\Delta_b\coloneqq E_d-E_1$ are the energy gap and energy bandwidth, respectively.
+More precisely, $\Delta_g$ denotes the energy gap between the ground state and the first excited state, whereas $\Delta_b$ represents the energy difference between the lowest and highest energy levels.
 This inequality not only manifests the third law of thermodynamics but also establishes a fundamental limit on the minimum temperature achievable with a finite amount of resources.
 The quantum version of this result is presented in Appendix \ref{app:qtemp.lb}.

+We demonstrate the tightness of the bound \eqref{eq:temp.lb} using a classical bit coupled to a thermal bath.
+Initially, the bit is in an equilibrium state, and its energy gap is gradually increased, inducing cooling toward the ground state.
+At the final time, the energy gap is instantaneously reset to its initial value.
+In this scenario, since $\kappa=1$, $d=2$, and $\Delta_g=\Delta_b$, the bound \eqref{eq:temp.lb} simplifies to

+For comparison, we also define the lower bound $T_{\rm{lb},1}$, where the cost $\mca{C}$ is replaced by $\mca{C}_1$.
+In general, the hierarchy $T\ge T_{\rm{lb}, 1}\ge T_{\rm lb}$ holds.
+We vary the operational time and compute the effective temperature of the bit at the final time using Eq.~\eqref{eq:eff.temp.def}.
+As depicted in Fig.~\ref{fig:TempRes}, the effective temperature $T$ is tightly bounded from below by $T_{\rm lb}$, accurately capturing the temperature's decreasing trend as a function of the time duration.
+Notably, the lower bound $T_{\rm{lb},1}$ is saturated for all times.